 Hours There is no receptionist outside these hours to answer the phone.
-Do not leave messages on
+All consultations

-We start 9.30 am for morning clinic and again 3.30 pm for afternoon clinic.
+are by appointments.
+We start 9.30 am for morning clinic and again 3.30 pm for

-Clinic is opened 4 half days a week.
-Closed Friday and Saturday.
+Clinic is opened 5 half days a week.

 Dr. Wong had written two previous books, all sold out and only available in most public libraries.